AIForces/AIforcesJudge/README.md

 This project is a part of [AIforces](https://github.com/aalekseevx/AIforces)

-AIforces Judge is separated multithreaded judging system for game bots competitions.
+AIforces Judge is a separated multithreaded judging system for game bots competitions.
-Works only on Linux.
+Works only on Unux.
+(Tested only on Ubuntu)
 ## Get started
-the system is written in python3 and uses firejail as sandbox
+The system is written in python3 and uses firejail as a sandbox

 #### Prerequisites
 * `python3`